 Lower Left Hand Corner: Extremely deep purple with a very slight reddish hue.
 Looks a little shimmery in the palette, but swatches with only a very slight sheen.
 Looks matte on eyes.
 Again, thin, a little hard, and under pigmented.
 I don't have many dark purples to compare this too.
 The closest I have is Urban Decay's Rockstar... which isn't quite as dark, has absolutely no red, is far more shimmery/reflective, and has much better texture/pigmentation.

 Center: This shade is the reason I've kept this palette so long.
 I know it's just a highlighter, but there's something special about it.
-It's a shimmery light cream with a pink sheen/duochrome and tiny multicolor sparkles.
+It's a shimmery light cream that leans slightly gold with a pink sheen/duochrome and tiny multicolor sparkles.
 A little softer and easier to apply than the other shades.
 I don't have anything in my stash that is at all similar.

-Once I get enough color build up on my eyelids (minus the pink shade which I never use), this quint does look great.
+Once I get enough color build up on my eyelids (minus the pink shade which I never use), this quint does look very nice.
 It's office appropriate while still lending a little color.